tidyverse/readr/README.md

 ### data.table and `fread()`

-[data.table](https://github.com/Rdatatable/data.table) has a function similar to `read_csv()` called fread.
-Compared to fread, readr
+[data.table](https://github.com/Rdatatable/data.table) has a function similar to `read_csv()` called `fread()`.
+Compared to `fread()`, readr
 functions:

 -   Are sometimes slower, particularly on numeric heavy data.

--   Forces you to supply all parameters, where `fread()` saves you work by automatically guessing the delimiter, whether or not the file has a header, and how many lines to skip.
+-   Can automatically guess some parameters, but basically encourage explicit specification of, e.g., the delimiter, skipped rows, and the header row.

+-   Follow tidyverse-wide conventions, such as returning a tibble, a standard approach for column name repair, and a common mini-language for column selection.

 ## Acknowledgements